anuprulez/apply_history_tags/README.md

 # Apply tags from root datasets to their children

 It propagates (history) tags from a root dataset to all its children.
-Before executing this script, make sure you have Galaxy's API key and its instance running.
+Before executing this script, make sure you have the Galaxy's API key and its instance running.
 Please execute this script using the following command:

 `python apply_tags.py <galaxy_ip> <galaxy_api_key>`